IowaScaledEngineering/ise-docs/docs/Squealer/sounds.md

 These files are provided as-is and in raw form.
-They are in stereo WAV format sampled at 44.1kHz and will need to be edited and re-mixed into an approrpate format for uploading to the SD Card on the Squealer.
+They are in stereo WAV format sampled at 44.1kHz and will need to be edited and re-mixed into an appropriate format for uploading to the SD Card on the Squealer.
 See [Custom Sounds](manual.md#custom-sounds) in the instruciton manual for more details.